 The Institute of Psychology conducts and produces research which furthers theoretical and applied knowledge and understanding within the field of Psychology.
 Our work has had local, national and international impact and has informed teaching practice within the Institute.

 Theoretical research within the Institute often focuses on the causes and consequences of individual differences in cognitive performance.
 Findings from recent research by Dr Niall Galbraith has furthered our understanding of delusional beliefs.
-Dr Josephine Chen-Wilson is currently engaged in research which aims to further shed light on the factors involved in children and adolescent thinking and reasoning.
 Emeritus Professor Ken Manktelow has contributed greatly to our understanding of decision making and how we think about dilemmas.
 Dr Tom Mercer is conducting cutting edge research into memory and forgetting.
 Such work helps to enhance our appreciation of basic human psychology.

 Much of the research that we do has societal benefits and application.
-Dr Coral Dando's recent work has continued to inform those working in the criminal justice system and other security related settings such as aviation security on how best to detect verbal deception and elicit accurate information during interviews.
 Dr Chris Fullwood and Dr Alison Attrill's research has enhanced understanding of online behaviour, particularly within social networking sites like Facebook.
 Dr Caroline Wesson and Ms Nicola Derrer-Rendall have contributed to the development and understanding in the area of academic confidence and academic performance in Higher Education.
 Their research investigating the student experience impacts on important and very topical issues in the HE sector such as managing expectations and student retention.

 Dr Darren Chadwick has conducted collaborative research projects with people with learning disabilities, family carers and service providers.
 His work has supported service developments for people with intellectual disabilities and empowered carers and people with learning disabilities to advocate for themselves and for policy change.
 Dr Wendy Nicholls has recently developed a measure of unmet needs for children of parents with chronic illness, which will guide the interventions offered to these children, and help to identify those at risk of poor psychological outcomes.
 Dr Satvinder Purewal's work on oocyte (egg) donation has informed the Human Fertilisation and Embryology Authority policy (HFEA; UK's independent regulator of fertility treatment and research) through its Ethics and Law Advisory Committee.
 Other ongoing projects aim to have impact on educational practice, healthy eating and counselling psychology practice.